-We also explained how we will measure compliance with the new arrangements and assess whether they deliver positive outcomes for consumers and businesses.
+We also explained how we would measure compliance with the new arrangements and assess whether they deliver positive outcomes for consumers and businesses.

-Ofcom has established the Openreach Monitoring Unit (OMU) to oversee the new arrangements.
+Ofcom established the Openreach Monitoring Unit (OMU) to oversee the new arrangements.

 The OMU will assess whether the new rules are being observed and will focus on three key areas:

 The OMU will gather feedback from Openreach customers and other stakeholders on how the new arrangements are working.
 Details on how to get in touch with the OMU can be found below.
 The OMU will also work closely with Openreach and BT to gather and review relevant information.
 This will help to assess compliance with the new commitments and evaluate whether Openreach is acting independently of BT and in the interests of all its customers.
-We will also closely monitor how BT meets its commitment to deliver benefits in Northern Ireland, where Openreach does not operate.
+We will also closely monitor how BT meets its commitment to deliver benefits in Northern Ireland.

-In the first half of the 2018/19 financial year the OMU intends to publish a report on the steps taken by BT and Openreach to implement the new arrangements.
-An initial monitoring report will be published six months later, which will focus on BT Group and Openreach’s compliance with the commitments.
-Monitoring reports will subsequently be published on an annual basis.
+An interim monitoring report will be published in November 2018, which will provide an early view on BT Group and Openreach’s compliance with the commitments.
+Full compliance monitoring reports will subsequently be published on an annual basis.
 The work of the OMU will also feed into wider Ofcom work to assess whether the new arrangements are delivering the right results for businesses and consumers.

 The new arrangements do not replace existing regulation of BT.
 Ofcom will continue to carry out other policy and enforcement activity in accordance with normal procedures.